ZGChung/tal_hackathon/doc/ONE_PAGER.md

-# EduWeave: Transforming Social Media into Learning Opportunities
+# LearnFlow: Learning Without Effort, Injected Into Every Scroll

 ## The Vision

-**EduWeave** is an AI-powered platform that transforms social media content into curriculum-aligned educational material.
-Instead of blocking distracting content, we intelligently rewrite it to embed learning while maintaining the engagement that keeps students interested.
+**LearnFlow** is an AI-powered platform that injects curriculum-aligned learning directly into the social media feeds kids already love.
+Students scroll naturally—we seamlessly embed educational content into every post, making learning happen effortlessly without them even realizing it.

 ---